divad-nitram/stellmarfarm/README.md

 # More Information

+### Tailwind CSS

+[Tailwind CSS](https://tailwindcss.com/) is a CSS framework with [great documentation](https://tailwindcss.com/docs/utility-first).

 ### Parcel

 [Parcel](https://parceljs.org/) is used to
 - copy all your HTML, CSS and JS from src/ to dist/,
-- use tailwindcss to scan your source code and compile the minimal CSS for tailwind classes you use, see [the docs](https://tailwindcss.com/docs/guides/parcel),
+- use [tailwindcss](https://tailwindcss.com/) to scan your source code and compile the minimal CSS for tailwind classes you use, see [the docs](https://tailwindcss.com/docs/guides/parcel),
 - start a development server that rebuilds and hot reloads the page in your browser when you make changes in src/.

 ### Directory Structure